 Smart Urbana Use Case 1: “New CPS based instruments for Smart Local Governance of quality of life in European Cities in compliance with international standards”

-In each in each project city the urban CPS based engine is implemented runing Smart CIty Monitor instance linked to Sofia2 middleware and enabling transformation of data sets required for ISO 37120 complaince into valuable interactive real time information about city sustainability status.
+In each in each project city, the urban CPS based engine is implemented running Smart City Monitor (PharosN platform developed by Austrian company Golem IMS GmbH) instance linked to Sofia2 middleware and enabling a transformation of data sets required for ISO 37120 compliance into valuable interactive real-time information about city sustainability status.
 The web information services support easy monitoring and rich yet simple analysis of quality of life and sustainability and transparency of urban processes in the city by using common mobile devices.

 The use case is directly linked to the international standardization processes taking place in EU in relation to Smart Cities and specifically to ISO 37120:2014 that provides clear definition of the urban CPS model structure, KPIs and data sources required for evaluation of the quality of life in urban communities.
 The relevant CPS model developed accordingly to the ISO 37120 standard allows easily customising to add necessary data streams from new sensors, IoT and other sources, e.g. water management SCADA, waste, energy grids, transportation, buildings, businesses, etc provided that such linking is available and authorized by the data source owners.
 The compliance to international standard fosters interoperability and standardised benchmarking of quality of life in Europe.

 Use Case 2: " “Management of Quality of Environment and Air with Smart City Monitor”